Valuing Inventory – 6 Inventory Costing Methods

 - It provides a reasonable approximation of the value of inventory on hand.

-- It’s simple to utilize, and a basic formula makes calculating the average cost very straightforward.
-It may be calculated even if you don’t use an inventory management system.
+- It’s simple to utilize, and a basic formula simplifies calculating the average cost.
+It may be estimated even if you don’t use an inventory management system.

 - With average costing, you’ll get more accurate and realistic data when comparing periods.